gedeontofidji/Documentation/index.md

 ## To do
 * Microsoft certification
 * Agent Power App (make filter with natural language / find records and sum up them, add the agent in the sitemap)
-* Embed PowerBI eaily in Power App
+* Embed PowerBI easily in Power App
-* How to create a plugin assembly from scratch
+* How to create a plugin assembly and a C# solution project with all the references from scratch (https://youtu.be/nxnMvBkoS0k?si=FSd1XPs8HNAY7mC_)
 * GitHub pour Power App (versionning and edit code directly outisde of power app and commit it)
 * Formation powerbi
-* flux powee app sharepoint
+* flux power app sharepoint
-* exporter fluw powee automate
+* exporter fluw power automate
-* How to create a solution C# project from srcatch with all the references (https://youtu.be/nxnMvBkoS0k?si=FSd1XPs8HNAY7mC_)
 * BPG Manager
 * Etapes fecth ribbon + bpf manager
 * if (context.ui.tabs.get("Générer document").getDisplayState() === "collapsed") return;